- Shared Use of Extractive Infrastructure and Resource Corridors

 - Leveraging Mining Demand for Internet and Telecommunications Infrastructure for Broad Economic Development: Models, Opportunities and Challenges (Clara Roorda, Perrine Toledano)

-Depending on the situation, the type of policy needed to incentivize the buildup of ICT infrastructure for shared use will vary.
+Depending on the situation, the type of policy needed to encourage the building of ICT infrastructure for shared use will vary.
 A Framework to Approach Shared Use of Mining-Related Infrastructure details the regulatory frameworks that are needed to support certain ICT-related synergies with the mining sector.

-To allow for shared use, there is a need for a clear and sound legal framework supporting public private collaboration around infrastructure investment, authorizing private sector participation in the delivery of infrastructure services, and stipulating fair and anti-discriminatory open access.
+To allow for shared use, there is a need for a clear and sound legal framework supporting public-private collaboration around infrastructure investment, authorizing private sector participation in the delivery of infrastructure services, and stipulating fair and anti-discriminatory open access.
 Creating an independent regulatory body is also considered best practice.
-This body can act as an ad-hoc (perhaps international) expert committee if there are not enough resources to have a standing body.
-In this context, it is advisable to have a contractual regime authorizing long term agreements.
+This body can act as an ad hoc (perhaps international) expert committee if there are not enough resources to have a standing body.
+In this context, it is advisable to have a contractual regime authorizing long-term agreements.
 As with the other shared use arrangements, extractive projects can be leveraged by serving as anchor demand for an infrastructure provider.
-Having a long-term agreement with an extractive project under the form of a take or pay agreement, for instance, will make the infrastructure project bankable by providing certainty of revenues to the infrastructure provider.
+Having a long-term agreement with an extractive project under the form of a take-or-pay agreement, for instance, will make the infrastructure project bankable by providing guaranteed revenue to the infrastructure provider.
 The regulator must manage risks, monitor contractual obligations with telecommunications companies, and effectively regulate access.

 Open Access Policy

-A policy of open access, available on transparent, non-discriminatory terms, and at fair prices is a necessary pre-condition for sharing infrastructure.
-In the context of open access, an important challenge faced by regulators is maintaining enough competition in the market as well as incentives for investment in new infrastructure.
-Extractive companies that build the infrastructure may reduce future investment in additional capacity if their facilities are open to telecommunication service providers at low rates, particularly in remote areas where the economic rationale for building additional infrastructure is weak.
-However, if access prices are too high, telecommunications service providers will either not enter the market or will choose to install their own networks, resulting in inefficient duplication of infrastructure.
-Government can address these issues by implementing a regime in which other companies seeking to access the infrastructure can do so on reasonable terms.
-The best solution is often a light-touch regulatory approach, which lets the parties negotiate first, and in which the regulator steps in only in case of disagreement.
+A policy of open access—available on transparent, nondiscriminatory terms, and at fair prices—is a necessary precondition for sharing infrastructure.
+In the context of open access, an important challenge faced by regulators is maintaining both the competitiveness of the market and the incentives for investment in new infrastructure.
+The extractive companies that build the infrastructure may reduce future investment in additional capacity if the returns they receive from opening their facilities to telecommunications service providers are low, particularly in remote areas where the economic rationale for building additional infrastructure is weak.
+However, if access prices are high, telecommunications service providers will either not enter the market or will choose to install their own networks, resulting in inefficient duplication of infrastructure.
+Governments can address these issues by implementing a regime in which other companies seeking to access the infrastructure can do so on reasonable terms.
+The best solution is often a light-touch regulatory approach, which lets the parties negotiate first, and where the regulator steps in only in case of disagreement.

-Efficient, clear, affordable and flexible licensing processes are important to allow and incentivize extractive companies to expand ICT services, which are already outside of the scope of their main activities.
+Efficient, clear, affordable and flexible licensing processes are important to allow and incentivize extractive companies to expand ICT services beyond the scope of their main activities.
 The categorization of licenses can impact incentives significantly.
 Traditional licensing has typically required separate licenses for different technologies as well as for different types of services.
 To increase efficiency and incentives for companies, governments are increasingly allowing flexible use, particularly through technical and service rules by adopting technology and service neutrality.
-To increase flexibility in the licensing process, regulators have also begun to adopt more unified frameworks to reduce the number of authorizations needed to carry out several activities (mobile phones, internet, broadcasting, etc.).
-If it becomes clear that licensing is a barrier that reduces the potential to leverage the use of extractive operations’ ICT infrastructure, regulatory agencies may consider a license exemption in certain cases.
+To increase flexibility in the licensing process, regulators have also begun to adopt more unified frameworks to reduce the number of authorizations needed to carry out several activities (mobile phones, Internet, broadcasting, etc.).
+If it becomes clear that licensing is a barrier to leveraging extractive operations’ ICT infrastructure, regulatory agencies may consider a license exemption in certain cases.

 Infrastructure Sharing Framework